 If a recipient says that a card you sent was never delivered, the first thing to check is whether we received your request to send the card.
-You can check this by logging on to jacquielawson.com and clicking the Card History option in the menu above.
-(Note: you must log on first or this option will not be visible.)
+You can check this by clicking the Card History option in the orange menu above.
+(Note: you must log-on first or this option will not be visible.)

 If the card isn't listed in Card History then we probably didn't receive your request to send it.
 But check on the Cards Pending page too: normally the only reason a card would be held in Cards Pending would be if you selected a future date on which to send it, or if you selected to add a gift but did not complete the gift payment process.
 For more details of Cards History and Cards Pending, click here.